Category

 ◆"It's frustrating."

 I believe Mr. Suenaga is a tolerant person—or, to put it plainly, someone with immense patience.
-Without going into details, I've witnessed several situations where, by common sense, one might get irritated or even complain.
+Without going into details, I've witnessed several situations where, by ordinary standards, one might have gotten irritated or even complained.
 Yet Mr. Suenaga never raised his voice or flinched; on the contrary, he calmed the atmosphere.
 He turned the tables.
-Each time, I felt, "What nerves of steel."
+Each time, I thought, "What nerves of steel."

 Learning about Mr. Suenaga's life story through this interview made me think, "Ah, I see.
 So that's how his values were formed."
 It all clicked into place.
 Truly, "Connecting the dots."
-And I learned something else.
+And I learned one more thing.

 Until 2020, he was a middle school teacher, but after publishing his book, his activities took a 180-degree turn.
 He's now involved in education and art in so many different ways.
-Lectures, workshops, collaborative projects, new educational initiatives—he has tons of opportunities to output ideas.
-But each time, that output becomes input for him.
+He has plenty of opportunities to output—giving lectures, running workshops, collaborating on projects, pioneering new educational approaches—but each time, that output becomes input for him.
 It feels like he's doing output and input simultaneously.
-Over these five years, I've filled countless notebooks—packed with things I've studied from books, random ideas, and more .
-Looking back, I realized just how hard I've been working these past five years.
-I think that output is only possible because I've been putting in that much input.
+Over these five years, I've filled countless notebooks—packed with things I learned from books, random ideas, and more.
+Looking back, I realized just how hard I'd been working.
+Output, I think, means you're putting in that much input at the same time.

-Also, as a mother of a five-year-old, I deeply feel the challenges of succeeding both as a mother and as a woman.
+Also, as a mother of a five-year-old, I deeply feel the challenges of thriving both as a mother and as a woman.
 It didn't bother me when my work was small-scale, but as it grew, these challenges became more apparent.
 While there's this idea that "it's the 21st century, freelancing is totally fine," or "it's not the Showa era anymore, women working is normal," the reality is there's still a lot of negative perception around it.
-When women with young children try to work, they often face a binary choice: either leave their child in daycare and work full-time like someone without children, or quit their job to focus solely on childcare.
+When women with young children try to work, they often face a binary choice: either leave their child in daycare and work full-time, much like childless people, or quit their job to focus solely on childcare.
 In fact, many company systems and daycare policies are structured this way.
 You can't just say, "I'll only send my child to daycare three days a week."

-Partly because my graduate research involved children's art workshops, time spent with my own children is also a form of study for me.
-Observing children as they truly are and learning from that was both my research and my practice.
-I still approach my own children this way, and I consider it time worth paying for.
-I often feel anxious when I can't get as much work time as I'd like.
-At those times, I reframe it: time with my children is vital input time for myself.
+Partly because my graduate research involved children's art workshops, time spent with my kids is also a form of study for me.
+Observing children's authentic selves and learning from them was something I practiced in my research, and I still approach my own children that way.
+It's time I'd pay for if I could.
+I often feel anxious when I can't get as much work time as I'd like, but in those moments, I reframe time with my kids as crucial input time for myself.

 Who decided it had to be an either/or choice?

 The wall separating art from non-art.
 In a flat, free world where we realize that wall is an illusion, can we open our sensibilities and truly gain freedom?
-When that responsibility is placed in the hands of us ordinary people, who hold the potential to become artists, I want us to look again at Ms. Suenaga's words "frustrating" and her situation.
+When that possibility is entrusted to us ordinary people who hold the potential to become artists, I want us to look again at Ms. Suenaga's words "frustrating" and her situation.
 I want everyone to look.

 末永幸歩さん